 What do you think?

 The text doesn’t say that parrots eat bananas, but the statement includes the word can.

 Is there anything in the text which tells us that it’s possible for parrots to eat bananas?

 No, there isn’t.
 We know that parrots eat fruit, and that bananas are mostly consumed by monkeys.
 The text suggests strongly that parrots can eat bananas, but it doesn’t directly say so.

 Be careful with questions like these.
 It’s natural to read something like this and guess that parrots can eat bananas.
 It’s reasonable to guess—the text does suggest this.

 However, your answers must be based on what the text says or doesn’t say.

-4. How to Answer Yes/No/Not Given Questions
+4. How to Answer Yes/No/Not Given Questions in IELTS Reading

 So, you’ve seen how to answer some true/false/not given questions.